xieguigang/sciBASIC/vb_codestyle/README.md

 	Public ReadOnly Property FileName As String
 	Public ReadOnly Property InDIR As Directory

+####Local varaible
+If possible, all of the local varaible within a function or sub program, should be in format **lowerUpper**

+####String manipulate
+######1.
+String.Format
+For formatted a string output, then recommended used **String.Format** function or string interpolate syntax in VisualBasic language.
+And by using the **String.Format** function, then format control string is recommended puts in a constant variable instead of directly used in the format function:

+	Const OutMsg As String = "Hello world, {0}, Right?"
+	' blablabla.......
+	Dim msg As String = String.Format(OutMsg, name)

+######2.
+String contacts
+For contacts a large amount of string tokens, the **StringBuilder** is recommended used for this job, not recommend directly using & operator to contacts a large string collection due to the reason of performance issue.
+If you just want to contact the string, then a shared method **String.Join** is recommended used:

+	Dim tokens As String()
+	Dim sb As New StringBuilder

+	For Each s As String In tokens
+		Call sb.Append(s & " ")
+	Next
+	Call sb.Remove(sb.Length -1)

+Or just use **String.Join**

+	Dim tokens As String()
+	Dim out As String = String.Join(" ", tokens)

+######3.
+String interpolate
+The string interpolate syntax in VisualBasic language is recommended used for **build _SQL_ statement and _CLI_ arguments as this syntax is very easily for understand and code readable**:

+	Dim SQL As String = $"SELECT * FROM table WHERE id='{id}' AND ppi>{ppi}"
+	Dim CLI As String = $"/start /port {port} /home {PathMapper.UserHOME}"

+So, using this syntax feature makes your code very easy for reading and understand the code meaning, right?

 ####Linq Expression
 All of the Linq Expression is recommended execute using [**LinqAPI**]() if the output type of the expression is a known type: